89luca89/distrobox/docs/usage.md

 	--bin/-b:		absolute path of the binary to export --service/-s:		name of the service to export --delete/-d:		delete exported application or service
+	--export-label/-el:	label to add to exported application name.
+				Defaults to (on \$container_name)
 	--export-path/-ep:	path where to export the binary --extra-flags/-ef:	extra flags to add to the command --sudo/-S:		specify if the exported item should be ran as sudo